The British Royal Society RINA has included the head Caspian ferry of the CNF18C project "Azerbaijan" in Significant Ships of 2021

 The vessel of the CNF18C project transports dangerous goods on the open upper deck in accordance with the provisions of the International Maritime Dangerous Goods Code (RID Code) and the national Rules for the Maritime Transportation of Dangerous Goods (RID Rules).

-1. total capacity for railway wagons of T-1 gauge with a length between auto couplers of 12020 mm - 56 wagons (on the existing ones no more than 54);
+• total capacity by rail wagons of T-1 dimension with a length of 12020 mm between couplers - 56 wagons (the existing ones have no more than 54 wagons);

-3. an open cargo deck speeds up and facilitates the process of loading and unloading operations, and its presence has a positive effect on the safety of navigation;
+• an open cargo deck speeds up and facilitates loading and unloading and has a positive impact on navigational safety;

-4. Availability of an onboard ramp for loading and unloading vehicles to the berths makes it possible to work not only on the usual railway berths, but also on ordinary dry cargo berths of sufficient length;
+• the on-board ramp for loading and unloading trucks on berths allows you to work not only on conventional railroad piers, but also on regular dry cargo berths of sufficient length;

-6. lift length of 25000 mm allows for loading/unloading of railway trains and rolling cargo with a total capacity of 188 tons from the main deck to the lower deck along two tracks, including platforms of type 11-935A 19620 mm long with 3 20-foot containers (on existing ferries, the length of the elevator is 14540 mm, the capacity is 170 tons);
+• lift length of 25000 mm allows loading/unloading of trains and rolling cargo with total tonnage of 188 t from main deck to lower deck on two tracks including platforms type 11-935A with length of 19620 mm and 3 20-foot containers (on existing ferries lift length is 14540 mm, tonnage 170 t);

-7. the vessel has space for accommodation and transportation of 100 passengers.
-The carriage of passengers simultaneously with the carriage of dangerous goods is provided for in accordance with the conditions for the carriage of dangerous goods.
+• the vessel has room for the accommodation and transportation of 100 passengers.
+Carriage of passengers at the same time as the carriage of dangerous goods is provided in accordance with the conditions of carriage of dangerous goods.